arkmq-org/arkmq-org.github.io/docs/tutorials/scaleup_and_scaledown.md

 ---
-id: scaleup-and-scaledown
+title: "Scaling Up and Down Brokers with arkmq-org Operator"
+description: "How to use operator to scale up and down broker pods"
+draft: false
+images: []
+menu:
+  docs:
+    parent: "tutorials"
+weight: 110
+toc: true
 ---

-# Scaling Up and Down Brokers with arkmq-org Operator

 With arkmq-org operator one can easily manage the broker clusters.
 Either scaling up number of nodes(pods) when workload is high, or scaling down when some is not needed -- without messages being lost or stuck.